sznuper/.github/profile/README.md

 # Sznuper

-Sznuper is a lightweight server monitor that runs healthchecks and sends notifications — Discord, Slack, Telegram, Teams, and more.
+Sznuper is a lightweight server monitor that runs healthchecks and sends notifications.
+Discord, Slack, Telegram, Teams, and more.

 ## Repositories